Our research links basic science with clinical applications and focuses on understanding the mechanisms behind tumour resistance to radiation.

 Figure 2.
 A drug identified by our laboratory that reduces hypoxia.
 The graph on the left shows the reduction in oxygen consumption following treatment with the drug in tumour cells grown as a monolayer.
 The panel on the right shows the reduction in the hypoxic core of tumour cells grown in spheroids, which mimic solid tumours.
 After 24 hours of treatment with this drug, the hypoxia in the centre of the spheroid is completely abolished.

-Gillies McKenna, Professor of Radiation Oncology and Biology, has been Director of the CRUK/MRC Oxford Institute for Radiation Oncology since 2005, and Head of the Department of Oncology at the University of Oxford since its formation in 2010.
+Gillies McKenna, Professor of Radiation Oncology and Biology, has been Director of the CRUK/MRC Oxford Institute for Radiation Oncology since 2005, and Head of the Department of Oncology at the University of Oxford since its formation in 2010 to March 2017.
 Prior to that, he was Chairman and Henry K. Pancoast Associate Professor of Radiation Oncology at the University of Pennsylvania School of Medicine, rising to Professor in 1995.
 He has received several awards and honours including the Weiss Medal from the Association for Radiation Research, the Frank Ellis Medal from the Royal College of Radiologists, the Roentgen Medal from the Deutches Roentgen Museum and the Gold Medal from the Royal College of Radiologists.

 Higgins G, Harris A, Prevo R, Helleday T, McKenna WG, and Buffa F (2010).
 Overexpression Of POLQ Confers a Poor Prognosis In Early Breast Cancer Patients.
 Oncotarget, 1(3):175-84.